“He is like a tree planted by streams of water

 Outcome: Awareness

-Begin with listening.
+Begin with noticing.

 02